Picovoice/rhino/README.md

 > Set the lights in the living room to purple.

-For more information about Android demo and the complete list of available expressions go to [demo/ios](/demo/ios).
+For more information about Android demo, and the complete list of available expressions, go to [demo/ios](/demo/ios).

 ### Web Demos